 Size Options, Pricing & Trial Period

-The Purple Pillow comes in one size; Purple offers a generous trial period, too.
+The Purple Pillow comes in two sizes, Standard and King; Purple offers a generous trial period, too.

 |Size Options||Pricing||Trial Periods|